Wishmater/svelte-drizzle-trpc-test/README.md

 ---
 # Now:
-- Drizzle ORM relations.
-  - Implement query to optionally filter posts by user and tag.
 - Implement an async shadcn combobox (probably with an API endpoint).
 Use it for user select in posts query filters.
-- Easily using search params to store state.
-To test, add options to posts page to filter by user or by tag.
 - Implement auth with cookies sessions, include logging user, and sending user data to frontend via load().
 User data will be passed around in locals.user once loaded in logging middleware.
 - (PARTIALLY IMPLEMENTED) Easily using cookies to store persistent state.
 To test, do one that changes.
 - More shadcn components